 - Sexual exposure – Exposing a child to sexual materials or actions is abuse.
 For example, two adults may not engage a child in watching them perform sexual activities.

 Many people are unsure if they were victims of abuse.
-If you are unsure, discussing your feelings with an attorney will shed light on a difficult event in your life.
+If you are unsure, discussing your experience with an attorney could shed light on a difficult event in your life.
+We want to help you understand your legal rights and options.

 Doral Sexual Abuse Victims and Injuries